mmahlke/Bioinformatics_DiMeLo-seq/README.md

 5. ```0``` MAPQ mapping quality, 0 value indicates the read maps to other locations (repetitive cens)
 6. ```89S23=1D21......``` [CIGAR](https://jef.works/blog/2017/03/28/CIGAR-strings-for-dummies/) string, how the SAM/BAM format represents spliced alignments with insertions or deletions
 7. ```*``` RNEXT, reference seq info for the next/paired read. * for no info, these reads are not paired
-8. ```0``` PNEXT, positional infor for the next read
+8. ```0``` PNEXT, positional info for the next read
 9. ```528``` TLEN, template length, distance between the leftmost and rightmost mapped bases of a sequenced DNA fragment
 10. ```GTTATG``` The sequence itself
 11. ```"&+*....``` ASCII of base quality.
-A base quality is the phred-scaled base error probability which equals −10 log10 Pr{base is wrong}.
-It will be the same length as the sequence
+Base quality is the phred-scaled base error probability which equals −10 log10 Pr{base is wrong}.
+It will be the same length as the sequence.
+Read more about ASCII format [here](https://help.basespace.illumina.com/files-used-by-basespace/quality-scores)
 12. ```MM:Z```  identifies modified bases.
 Here, ```C+h?``` reports the status of 5hmC and ```C+m?``` reports the status of 5mC.
 If mA is called, it's reported with ```A+a?```
 13. ```ML:B:C``` identifies the probability of each modification listed in the MM tag being correct.
 The continuous probability range 0.0 to 1.0 is remapped in equal sized portions to the discrete integers 0 to 255 inclusively.
 This is important for understanding how the values 0 to 255 encode to probability thresholds you may want to apply between probability 0 (unlikely) to probability 1.0 (certain).

 ## Normalizing and defining enrichment

 One thing you may find to be missing at this stage is some sort of normalization or statistical peak calling.
-When we think about what we are interested in getting out of DiMeLo-seq, it's a bit more complicated than ChIP-seq or CUT&RUN.
+When we think about what we are interested in getting out of $$\textnormal{\color{green}DiMeLo-seq}$$, it's a bit more complicated than ChIP-seq or CUT&RUN.
 We aren't enriching for reads with a pull down and amplifying them.
 We are inferring the position of a protein along single strands of DNA.
 We know there will be variability (in the context of centromeric proteins, at least) and we expect that.
 Yet, we still want to know wehre the proteins are **most likely** to be enriched.

 Think about the data itself.
 Each base reports either modified or unmodified.
 At modified bases, we report a probability that the modification occurs.
 We filter out the bases with low probability.
 Next, we will measure the probable modifications at each position in each strand covering a region and calculate a fraction of enrichment.
 Theoretically, calculating a fraction of modified bases across a region should normalize for coverage level.